-In accordance with the FINMA letter dated 30 October 2019, the 2020 SST calculation is based on a Partial Internal Model, with FINMA Standard Models for all risk except Natural Catastrophe ("NatCat") which is covered by an Internal Model.
+In accordance with the FINMA letter dated 28 October 2020, the 2021 SST calculation is based on a Partial Internal Model, with FINMA Standard Models for all risks except Natural Catastrophe ("NatCat") which is covered by an Internal Model.
 Specifically, the Standard Model for reinsurance ("StandRe") is used to model Insurance Risk.